xiangjunn/tp/docs/UserGuide.md

 * Each pair of prefix and _parameter_ can be in any order.<br>
   e.g. if the command specifies `n/NAME [p/PHONE_NUMBER]`, `[p/PHONE_NUMBER] n/NAME` is also acceptable.

-* If a _parameter_ is expected only once in the command, but you specified it multiple times, **only the last occurrence** of the parameter will be taken.<br>
+* If a _parameter_ is expected only once in the command, but you specify it multiple times, **only the last occurrence** of the parameter will be taken (unless otherwise stated).<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Extraneous _parameters_ for commands that do not take in _parameters_ (such as `help` and `exit`) will be **ignored**.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* Date and time must follow **dd-MM-yyyy HH:mm** format. e.g. if the date and time is 1 May 2021 6.30pm, you should specify it as `01-05-2021 18:30`
+* Date and time must follow **dd-MM-yyyy HH:mm** format (day-month-year hours:minutes). e.g. if the date and time is 1 May 2021 6.30pm, you should specify it as `01-05-2021 18:30`

 </div>

 ### What happens if my command is invalid?

-After you specified a command to be done on SoConnect, a success message will be shown on the message box of SoConnect.
+After you enter a command to on SoConnect, a success message will be displayed on the message box of SoConnect.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-Not sure where is the **message box**?
-Go to [Overview of SoConnect](#overview-of-soconnect) to check out the different sections you can find in SoConnect!
+Unsure of where to find the **message box**?
+Click [here](#overview-of-soconnect) to check out the overview of different components in SoConnect.
 </div>

-For example, after you specified [`clist`](#listing-all-contacts-clist):
+For example, after entering [`clist`](#listing-all-contacts-clist), SoConnect will tell you that it has successfully listed all contacts.

 ![Success Message](images/demo-screenshots/successMessage.png)
-SoConnect will tell you that it has successfully listed all contacts!

 <br>

-However, when the command you entered does not fulfill the _Command Format_ specified in [Features](#features), an **error message** will be shown on the message box instead.
+However, if the command you entered does not fulfill the _Command Format_ specified in [Features](#features), an **error message** will be shown on the message box instead.
+You can then correct your mistakes in the command and try again.

-For example, after you specified [`cview`](#viewing-a-contact-cview) **without** specifying which contact to view:
+For example, if you enter [`cview`](#viewing-a-contact-cview) **without** specifying which contact to view, SoConnect will tell you that the _Command Format_ is invalid.

 ![Error Message](images/demo-screenshots/invalidCommand.png)
-SoConnect will tell you that the _Command Format_ is invalid!

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start